AnthonyStematz-Breitling/Tracking-Employees/README.md

 # Tracking Employees

 ## Description
-Commandline application to create a Content Management System for a buisness owner to manage employees roles and departments.
+Command-Line application that functions as a content management system for a business who has multiple departments, roles, and employees to manage.

 ## Table of Contents
  * [Installation](#installation)